 “You’re gonna die screaming but you wont be heard”

 A legendarily horrible scene from possibly the greatest of all Buffy episodes.
 The Gentlemen steal everyone in Sunnydale’s voices so that they can attack their victims in their sleep, and cut their hearts out without being heard.
 (They need 7 for some nefarious scheme that is never revealed.)
 One unlucky student is cornered by the monsters and has his heart cut out slowly by the grinning monsters, as hopelessly tries to scream for help.

 3/ Caleb/ Chosen

 Caleb played by Nathan Fillion is the recipient of one of the most gruesome and emasculating deaths in the entire history of the series.
 Fortunately he is the one person who you not only don’t mind it happening to, but you are actually happy for it to happen too!

 Caleb is one of the shows nastiest villains.
 Aside from blinding Xander in one eye, Caleb is also shown to enjoy brutally torturing and murdering young women for fun.
-This makes his gruesome death at the hands of an iconic female hero like Buffy (who kills him by stabbing him in the balls with an axe and then slicing him up the middle) probably the least subtle death in the entire history of the show.
+His gruesome death at the hands of an iconic female hero like Buffy (who kills him by stabbing him in the balls with an axe and then slicing him up the middle) is therefore probably the least subtle death in the entire history of the show.
 Still its nevertheless one of Buffy’s defining moments as both a hero and a feminist icon.

 2/ Warren Mears/ Villains